ibexa/documentation-developer/docs/commerce/checkout/reorder.md

 Return value:

-- `CartInterface` - The modified shopping cart containing the items from the order
+- `CartInterface` - the modified shopping cart containing the items from the order

 #### `ReorderService:copyContext`